xieenze/DetCo/README.md

 ### Pretext Task Pretrain

+Coming Soon.

 ### Transfer to Downstream tasks

-We provide training scripts on COCO, because the performacen of COCO is more stable than VOC and Cityscapes.
+We provide training scripts on COCO, because the performance of COCO is more stable than VOC and Cityscapes.
+See results in Table 3-5 and Table 13.

 We provide Mask RCNN-C4, Mask RCNN-FPN and RetinaNet with 12k, 90k and 180k iterations.